DracoBlue/jsb/README.md

 ```html
 <span class="jsb_ jsb_Example" data-jsb="name=Jan&amp;param1=one">Are you loaded?</span>
 ```
 If jsb notices, that the handler "Example" is not yet registered.
-Internally it will call `require` for "Example" and use the result with `jsb.registerHandler`.
-Afterwards is the handler for "Example" defined.
+Internally it will throw the `UnknownHandlerException` error.
+You need to catch the error and load your module with requirejs like in the example above.

 This is very good if you want to keep the global namespace clean (since `var Example` defines a local variable).
 It's also very nice, if you only want to load the element on demand!